vexx32/PSWordCloud/docs/New-WordCloud.md

 ### -RotateFocusWord

-Specify an angle to rotate the focus word by, overriding the default random rotations for the focus word only.
+Specify an angle in degrees to rotate the focus word by, overriding the default random rotations for the focus word only.

+Values from -360 to 360, including sub-degree increments, are permitted.

 ```yaml
 Type: Single